-Leaders of Asian and Pacific countries gathered to discuss the Cambodian crisis when a two-day conference opened in Djakarta yesterday (Saturday).
+Background: Leaders of Asian and Pacific countries gathered to discuss the Cambodian crisis when a two-day conference opened in Djakarta yesterday (Saturday).
 Latest reports indicate that the conference will refuse appeals for arms supplies by the Cambodian government.

 Indonesian Foreign Minister Adam Malik, who initiated the conference, described it as the first step towards negotiating a settlement in Cambodia.

 So it was a shock to delegates when, during the opening session, Cambodian Foreign Minister Yem Sam Baur appealed for military and economic aid in his government's fight against North Vietnamese troops in Cambodia.